na-na-hi/renget/archive/tomoyocard.md

 ### Tips / Common issues

-- If the background is wrong or it forgot the audio tag on background change, regen.

-- If links cut off at question marks, turn OFF "Trim Incomplete Sentences" in your frontend (or increase max tokens if it cuts off randomly).
+- If links cut off at question marks, turn OFF "Trim Incomplete Sentences" in your frontend (**or increase max tokens to 500 if it cuts off randomly**).

-- If you're having trouble doing NSFW on OpenAI, try switching to the 0301 snapshots of Turbo/GPT4, or try moving `{{original}}` from the top of the card jailbreak to the bottom.
-I recommend a temperature of 0.7, and rep/freq penalties of 0.2.
+- If you're having trouble doing NSFW on OpenAI, try switching to the 0301 snapshots of Turbo/GPT4.

 - The card uses HTML to hide all background/sprites except for the last one.
 If you don't like this behavior, remove the `<style>` tag from the greeting.
 This is also useful to take screenshots.
   - If you load a long, existing chat, you'll need to either scroll up to the greeting to re-enable the image hiding or copypaste the style tag into a recent message.